colemancda/NetworkObjects/README.md

 # Auto-Generated REST Server

 The Server class, as its name implies, broadcasts a Core Data managed object context over the network (via HTTP) in way that it can be incrementally accessed and modified.
-It will also ask the data source to keep track of unique identifiers (unsigned integer) assined to an instance of an entity.
+It will also ask the data source to keep track of unique identifiers (unsigned integer) assigned to an instance of an entity.
 This will create a schema as follows:

 |Method  |URL							|
 |--------|----------------|